Patrick Barrington, 11th Viscount Barrington

-Patrick William Daines Barrington, 11th Viscount Barrington of Ardglass (29 October 1908 – 6 April 1990), was an Irish peer and a writer of humorous verse.
+Patrick William Daines Barrington, 11th Viscount Barrington (29 October 1908 – 6 April 1990), was an Irish peer and a writer of humorous verse.

 Early life

 Known to his family as "Pip," he was the only son of the Hon.
 Walter Bernard Louis Barrington, a merchant banker (a partner of Sir Lawrence Jones, Bt), and Eleanor Nina Snagge.
 His younger sister, Gillian Mary Barrington, married Maj.
 Richard Cosmo Alderson, son of Sir Edward Hall Alderson.

 His paternal grandparents were Walter Barrington, 9th Viscount Barrington and the former Mary Isabella Bogue.
 In 1936, following the death the previous year of his grandfather's second wife, Charlotte, the dowager Viscountess Barrington, Beckett Hall, the family seat and estate were bought by the War Office for use as an artillery training school.

 He was educated at Eton College and at Magdalen College, Oxford University.
 "In his younger days, as Patrick Barrington, he was a poet, publisher and puppeteer of delightful wit and ingenuity."